 There is some confusion in the name of this one.
 This plant is Piper sarmentosum and is the leaf that is commonly used in Australia and Asia for wrapping small portions of food.
 It also goes by the names wild pepper, Cha plu in Thailand, La lot in Vietnam and various other names through Asia.
 We have always called it vegetable pepper to identify it from Betel pepper Piper betle, the leaves of which are chewed with betel nut (a fruit from a the betel palm) and lime in many parts of South-East Asia and New Guinea.

 Vegetable pepper is originally from Thailand and Vietnam.
-The leaves which have a spicy peppery taste can be cooked like spinach and used as a vegetable or can be shredded and added to soups stews and stir-fries at the end of cooking to give a subtle peppery flavour.
+The leaves which have a spicy peppery taste can be cooked like spinach or kang kong, and used as a vegetable or can be shredded and added to soups stews and stir-fries at the end of cooking to give a subtle peppery flavour.

 Raw Vegetable Pepper leaves can also be torn or shredded into salads and are particularly nice in rice salad.
 The leaves are also used to wrap small pieces of food.

 Growing Tips: It likes a warm spot in the shade with rich soil and good drainage.

 How To Make Spicy Chicken Salad On Betel Leaves